COVID-19 Information and Updates

 Click for Steps to Preregister for Testing

-- Visit the Simple HealthKit patient portal and click "Sign up for an account"
+- Visit the Simple HealthKit patient portal and click "Create a new account"

 - Students should enter: deanza-stu

 - If you're uninsured, Health Services staff can assist you during the registration process

 - If you have questions or problems with the registration process, send an email to email@example.com

 During the fall quarter, De Anza students can request a free home-testing kit at the Student Health Services office during business hours: